I Want To...

 Part of the arrangement required hiring new staff and redesigning floor plans.
 In order to ease communication between divisions, Home Care created a position for a “relationship manager” to sit between the embassy relations and hospital discharge planning teams at JHI’s patient services offices in the 550 Building.

-An administrator with the ice-breaking name of John Hopkins is the first to fill the role.
+An administrator with the ice-breaking name of Johns Hopkins is the first to fill the role.
 As the business manager for the outpatient pharmacy, Hopkins had already handled the medication needs of a large group of international visitors.
 Now, he arranges Home Care solutions for International patients, their families and companions, some of whom find reassurance in his name alone.

 Hopkins describes much of his work in terms of choreography.
 When an international patient is discharged from the hospital for home care, for example, a successful transition depends on skilled synchronization.
 International’s care management nurses should coordinate with clinical staff while the embassy relations team is obtaining authorization for what’s needed next.
 At the same time, Hopkins is arranging to have services and supplies ready as soon as the authorization comes and the discharge is complete.